This article might just save your life.

-When you have lost hope and are about to make a horrible mistake, remember…
+When you have lost hope and are about to make the horrible mistake of suicide:

 It is in time that we begin to think far more clearly.